Join us for an adventure in flavor!

 1. This chicken is so keto friendly and carb less.
 You can keep it keto and have it over cauliflower rice or zucchini noodles.

-2. It’s called Tuscan chicken, so pairing it with some kind of pasta seemed obvious.
-Try penne, bowties, spaghetti or, like us, tricolor tortellini.
+2. It’s called Tuscan chicken, so pairing it with some kind of pasta seems obvious.
+I like penne, bowties, spaghetti, or tricolor tortellini.
 You can serve it over the cooked pasta or mix the pasta straight in the crock.

 3. It’s yum over a bed of mashed potatoes.